satoshi-hirose/slack-to-discord-bridge-via-google/README.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
-  - Create a sheet you want to save the log.
+  - Create a sheet in the spreadsheet you want to save the log.
   - Copy&Paste the fileID to SHEET_NAME of the clipboard.
 ```
    SHEET_NAME